- 1 free-range chicken, about 1½ kg/3lb 5oz

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 4 red onion, left whole but peeled and trimmed
+- 4 red onions, left whole but peeled and trimmed

 - 3 tbsp balsamic vinegar